christiaanjl/react-redux-template/README.md

 # React-Redux template

-An amalgamation of ideas to form a sensible set of conventions for larger scale React projects.
+An amalgamation of ideas to form a sensible set of conventions for larger scale React projects inspired by [Robert Savian] and others.
 Includes example code to guide coding conventions and program structure for new projects.
+This was created before [Redux Toolkit] and I highly recommend looking at their "official, opinionated, batteries-included toolset" for larger react projects as well.

 Other templates:
 * [React Context](https://github.com/christiaanjl/react-context-template)